HomeBlogThe Simple Guide to Keeping Track of Your Lost Super

 Basic details - Check that your name and address are correct and up to date.

-Super Guarantee - If you’re eligible to be paid super, check that your employer has paid the correct amounts (it's a minimum of 9.5% of your pay).
+Super Guarantee - If you’re eligible to be paid super, check that your employer has paid the correct amounts.
+From 1 July 2021, it is a minimum of 10% of your pay.
+This is set to increase to 10.5% from 1 July 2022.

 Contributions - Check that any personal contributions you’ve made are listed on the statement.